-BE1,2,1 Strategic Land Use Planning DL1.Z.1 Prepare, review and implement environmental and heritage development plans and strategies. 🕮 Environment Deliverable: Liviloriment Urban Waterways and Riparian Area Strategy BE1.2.2 Continue to Implement the CBD Revitalisation Plan Infrastructure Services Economic Development • Submit applications and apply for funding where applicable to deliver projects in the CBD Revitalisation Plan.
-Seven Valleys Tourism Cultural Development Maintain and activate the 'Made in Lithgow' Lighting Installation' in Cook Street Plaza. · Develop a rotational program for the Main Street Banners based significant events and 'Shop Lithgow' promotions.
+chage issues and maintaining total character.
+BE1.2.1 Prepare, review, and implement environmental and heritage development plans and strategies.
+Strategic Land Use Planning Environment Deliverable: Liviloriment Urban Waterways and Riparian Area Strategy BE1.2.2 Continue to Implement the CBD Revitalisation Plan Infrastructure Services Economic Development Submit applications and apply for funding where applicable to deliver projects in the CBD Revitalisation Plan.
+Seven Valleys Tourism Cultural Development Maintain and activate the 'Made in Lithgow' Lighting Installation' in Cook Street Plaza.
+Develop a rotational program for the Main Street Banners based on significant events and 'Shop Lithgow' promotions.
 Develop a strategy to activate the CBD and Cook Street Plaza.